C-D-Lewis/dash-api/README.md

 You should instruct your users to install this app in order for them to benefit from the API.

-This means that any number of watchfaces or watchapps can show Android data or control Android features _without a bespoke Android app written for each one_.
+This is a 'many to one' service, meaning that any number of watchfaces or watchapps can use Dash API to show Android data or control Android features _without a bespoke Android app written for each one_.

 ## Setting Up